Opening hours and admission prices

 Admission Prices for the Museum für Film und Fernsehen

-Entrance to all exhibits is free on Thursdays from 4 pm to 8 pm.
+Entrance to all exhibits is free on the first Sunday of every month.

 Reduced price admission applies to: